Scuppernong: In literature

 They are also mentioned by the name "scupadine" in chapter 6 of Salvage the Bones.

-"In The Scuppernongs" is the title of a particularly terrifying chapter in Go Tell The Bees That I Am Gone, the ninth book in the Outlander series by Diana Gabaldon.
+"In the Scuppernongs" is the title of a chapter in Go Tell the Bees That I Am Gone, the ninth book in the Outlander series by Diana Gabaldon.

-In the movie The Bad Seed, Rhoda Penmark talks about the "scuppernong arbor" in the family's yard.
+In the movie The Bad Seed, Rhoda Penmark talks about the "Scuppernong arbor" in the family's yard.
+In William Faulkner's novel Absalom, Absalom!, Thomas Sutpen, and Wash Jones drink whiskey and laugh together in the Scuppernong arbor on Sutpen's estate.

 Scuppernongs are mentioned in Chapter 25 of MacKinlay Kantor's Civil War novel Andersonville.